LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 > the eigenquestion is the question where, if answered, it likely answers the subsequent questions as well.

-This inspired me to name an analogous concept I’ve been pondering for a while: *Eigensolutions*.
+This inspired me to name a symmetrical concept I’ve been pondering for a while: *Eigensolutions*.
-**The eigensolution is a solution that addresses several, seemingly unrelated, key use cases.**
+**The *eigensolution* is a solution that addresses several key use cases, that previously appeared unrelated.**

 <figure>